muratk5n/thirdwave/en/README.md

 There are cases where the founder is a researcher himself, other than that it is more of a hand-to-mouth existence now, whatever is "out there", take it, throw it madly into a bowl hoping something comes out of it.
-Take battery, put it on a car; hoping it doesn't blow up or catch fire (which sadly, it does).
+Take battery, put it in a car; hoping it doesn't blow up or catch fire (which sadly, it does).

 ---